DIY Leather Cord Necklace with Owl Pendant – Beginners Tutorial

 12. Keeping the same distance I made a knot for the opposite side of the necklace and here is the pattern you’ll follow

-13. From that point on I repeated the knots at the same distance until it gets the desired length.
+13. From that point on I repeated the knots at the same distance until it got the desired necklace length.

 14. When I got it done I measured again putting the owl where I wanted it to be on my chest.

-15. Made a mark to guide where to put the clasp.
+15. I Made a mark to guide where to put the clasp.

 16. I used some fold-over crimp ends on the string ends.